NBISweden/aMeta/README.md

 In the next sections we will give more information about the parameters in the configuration file as well as instructions on how to run the workflow in a computer cluster enviroment.

-## More details on configuration
+## More configuration options

-The workflow requires a configuration file, by default residing in `config/config.yaml` relative to the working directory, that defines location of samplesheet, what samples and analyses to run, and location of databases.
-The configuration file is validated against a schema (`workflow/schemas/config.schema.yaml`) that can be consulted for more detailed information regarding configuration properties.

-The `samplesheet` key points to a samplesheet file that consists of at minimum two columns, sample and fastq:

-    sample	fastq
-    foo     data/foo.fq.gz
-    bar     /path/to/data/bar.fq.gz

-What samples to analyse can be constrained in the `samples` section through the `include` and `exclude` keys, so that a global samplesheet can be reused multiple times.
+Within `config.yaml` one can specify what samples to analyse in the `samples` section through the `include` and `exclude` keys, so that a global samplesheet can be reused multiple times.

 Analyses `mapdamage`, `authentication`, `malt`, and `krona` can be individually turned on and off in the `analyses` section.